archonic/limestone-accounts/README.md

 * Persistent banner with link to billing page for accounts that are past due.
 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
 * Feature control using the flipper gem.
 Demonstrated with public_registration.
+* Notifications with ActionCable.
+See console example in app/models/notification.rb.
-* 89% RSpec test coverage.
+* 88% RSpec test coverage.

 ## Roadmap
 * In-browser image cropping using jcrop or the likes.